Union Bank approves capital plan to raise up to ₹8,000 crore

 *this image is generated using AI for illustrative purposes only.

-In addition to equity, the meeting will cover the issuance of Basel III compliant debt instruments.
-The Board is set to consider the issuance of Additional Tier 1 (AT1) Bonds and Tier 2 Bonds.
-This includes the possibility of issuing foreign currency denominated AT1 and Tier 2 Bonds through Private Placements.
-All proposed capital raising activities are subject to necessary approvals from the Government of India and other relevant regulatory authorities.
+The remaining ₹5,000 crore is to be raised through Basel III compliant debt instruments.
+This covers the issuance of Additional Tier 1 (AT1) Bonds and Tier 2 Bonds, including the possibility of issuing foreign currency denominated AT1 and Tier 2 Bonds.
+All proposed capital raising activities remain subject to necessary approvals.

 Regulatory Compliance

-The intimation regarding the Board meeting was furnished in compliance with Regulation 29(1)(d), 29(2), and 50(1)(d) of the SEBI (Listing Regulations and Disclosure Requirements) Regulations, 2015.
+The intimation regarding the Board meeting and its outcome was furnished in compliance with Regulation 30 read with point no. 4(d) of Para A of Part A of Schedule III of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 The notification was signed by Ashish Mishra, Company Secretary of Union Bank of India.

 Historical Stock Returns for Union Bank of India